Investigation Guide

 Why do some public records include a middle name while others do not?

 Different record types have different legal requirements.
 Property deeds and court filings often require a full legal name, including the middle name, to be valid.
-Booking records and aggregator databases, on the other hand, may only capture what was provided at intake.
-That inconsistency is why property and court records tend to be the most reliable sources when a middle name is the missing piece.
+Booking records and aggregator systems may only capture what was provided at intake.
+That inconsistency is why property records and court filings tend to be the most reliable sources when a middle name is the missing piece.

 Is a middle initial as useful as a full middle name?